mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

 ---
 layout: post
-title: I. Flourishing in the First Year - Reflections
+title: Flourishing in the First Year - Part I. Reflections
 date: 2023-08-11
 description: Part I in my series about the first year of an econ PhD where I reflect on my academic and social experience
 tags: